Five different types of white moving trucks and vans are parked in a row, making it easy to see the differences in rental moving truck sizes.

 Moving Truck Sizes

-There are three main types of rental vehicles that can help you with your self-move: pickup trucks, cargo vans, and box trucks.
-The size of moving trucks depends on the variety you choose, so if you wonder, “What size moving truck do I need?,” use these descriptions as a starting point as you figure out the best rental trucks for moving your home on your budget.
+There are three main types of rental vehicles that can help you with your self-move: flatbed trucks, cargo vans, and box trucks.
+Moving truck sizes are selected based on how much stuff you’re hauling, so if you wonder, “What size moving truck do I need?,” use these descriptions as a starting point as you figure out the best rental trucks for moving your home on your budget.

-Pickup trucks are great for short, local moves that involve just a few large furniture items, like a mattress and a kitchen table.
+Flatbed (or pickup) trucks are great for short, local moves that involve just a few large furniture items, like a mattress and a kitchen table.
 You can take the furniture and appliances in the truck and load smaller boxes into your personal vehicle.
-You can rent pickup trucks from traditional truck rental locations, but they are also available from some hardware stores, like Home Depot.
+You can rent flatbed trucks from traditional truck rental locations, but they are also available from some hardware stores, like Home Depot

 Cargo Vans

-The typical moving truck length for an average household is around 16 to 20 feet.
+The typical moving truck sizes for an average household are around 16 to 20 feet.

 Box Trucks

 Most people think of box trucks when they hear “moving truck.”
-These are the real heavyweights of self-moving, and they tend to be the best for most moves — especially long-distance moves on a budget.
+These are the real heavyweights of self-moving, and they tend to be the best option for most relocations — especially long-distance moves on a budget.

 But how long is a moving truck?
-Every company will have slight differences in their rental box truck sizes, even if it’s just the height or width of the loading door.
+What moving truck sizes are available?
+Every company will have slight differences in their rental moving truck sizes, even if it’s just the height or width of the loading door.
 In general, though, you’ll be looking at standard box truck sizes ranging from 10 to 26 feet.

 Recommended Moving Truck Sizes